Keith Douglas: University

 After his bruising brush with authority in 1935, Douglas settled down to a less troubled and more productive period at school, during which he excelled both at studies and games, and at the end of which he won an open exhibition to Merton College, Oxford, in 1938 to read History and English.
 The First World War-veteran and well-known poet Edmund Blunden was his tutor at Merton, and regarded his poetic talent highly.
 Blunden sent his poems to T. S. Eliot, the doyen of English poetry, who found Douglas's verses 'impressive'.
 Douglas became the editor of Cherwell, and one of the poets anthologised in the collection Eight Oxford Poets (1941), although by the time that volume appeared he was already in the army.
 He does not seem to have been acquainted with somewhat junior but contemporary Oxford poets such as Sidney Keyes, Drummond Allison, John Heath-Stubbs and Philip Larkin, who would make names for themselves.
 At Oxford, he was good friends with the poet J. C. Hall who became his literary executor.

 At Oxford, Douglas entered a relationship with a sophisticated Chinese student named Yingcheng, or Betty Sze, the daughter of a diplomat.
 Her own sentiments towards him were less intense, and she refused to marry him.
-Yingcheng remained the unrequited love of Douglas's life and the source of his best romantic verse, despite his involvements with other women later, most notably Milena Guiterrez Penya.
+Yingcheng remained the unrequited love of Douglas's life and the source of his best romantic verse, despite his involvements with other women later, most notably Milena Guttieres Pegna.